Supersedes 231 FW 2, FWM 430, 09/03/03

 A. We may use Federal funds to pay for or reimburse employees for the cost of academic degree training at an institution that is accredited by a nationally recognized body if the training:

 (1) Contributes to a planned, systematic, and coordinated program of professional development;

 (2) Significantly meets an identified agency, administration, or staff office training need;

 (4) Will produce measurable improvement in either individual or organizational performance;

 (5) Will not be used for the sole purpose of providing an employee an opportunity to obtain an academic degree or to qualify for appointment into a particular position for which the academic degree is a basic requirement; and

 (6) Is related to your current position and duties.

 2.10 What is the relationship of the IDP to the annual performance plan?
 You should describe in your IDP the developmental activities that will help you achieve the performance required of your job, which is what is in your annual performance plan.
 You can learn more about the annual performance plan by reading the instructions on Forms DI-3100 and DI-3100S.

 2.11 If I identify a new training need some time after I complete the IDP, or I can’t do something on my IDP because of funding issues, do I have to update my IDP at that time?
 The IDP is a planning and forecasting document you prepare at the beginning of the performance year.
 You do not have to update it through the year, although you may update it if you want.
 You can use your IDP to record what developmental activities you did complete and to record why you weren’t able to complete activities.

 For information on the content of this chapter, contact National Conservation Training Center.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information about this Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.